hazelcast-guides/guides-site/README.md

 $ open docs/index.html
 ```

-Push if everything looks good and it will be published on GitHub pages in a while.
+Push if everything looks good and it will be published on the website in a while.